Adult Social Care Market Position Statement

 How we propose to shape the market

-We produced an agreed specification, specific to Housing with Care services in conjunction with our clients, their families or carers, and stakeholders.
-Engagement has taken place with residents regarding what is important to them about living in Housing with Care schemes.
+The Housing with Care Extra Care services specification was produced in conjunction with the people who access these support services, their families or carers, and stakeholders.
+Engagement has taken place with residents regarding what is important to them about living in Housing with Care Extra Care schemes, which is reflected within the revised specification.

-We have growth in the aged population and the current criteria we attach to Housing with Care is over 55 years although this does have some flexibility.
-We do also recognise a slightly younger cohort of customers who otherwise would be eligible and suitable for Housing with Care provision.
-We are committed to developing more supported accommodation and we would be interested in looking at options for developing additional Housing with Care Services potentially with flexible approaches to meet the needs of a range of people.
+We do recognise a slightly younger cohort of customers who otherwise would be eligible and suitable for Housing with Care Extra Care provision.
+We are committed to developing more supported accommodation and we would be interested in looking at options for developing additional Housing with Care Services, Extra Care and Supported Living, potentially with flexible approaches to meet the needs of a range of people.

 Mental health